francoriformato/buggyCodes/README.md

    type:String,
    default: 'av1',
     },
+    ExercisesDone:{
+        type:Number,
+    	default: '0',
+    },
+    ProgrammingLogic:{
+        type:Number,
+    	default: '0',
+    },
+    Speed:{
+        type:Number,
+    	default: '0',
+    },
+    Creativity:{
+        type:Number,
+    	default: '0',
+    },
 })

 ```

 The default values are actually used to not have empty fields when creating a new user through Google Sign-In.

+### UI / UX on different devices

+Images uploaded to show how the website is rendered on different devices.
+The overall style of the application is defined to be as similar as possibile to a native application, to give more relevance to its installability as PWA.

 #### Routes
+In this image gallery it's shown how the different routes are mapped to the various elements of the pages.
+The routes are divided in three different .js files contained in /routes.

 > Index.JS

-Here we have routes to render the login page, the index page, the profile page, the about page and the news page.
+Here we have routes to render the login page, the about page and the news page.
 Every page rendered through EJS.
 In particular, every page receives parameters to know the userinfo.
 While the login page receives ensureGuest, the other routes receive ensureAuth, to be sure that the user can't access the pages of the application without being logged in.